-BMO Field is one of just two Canadian stadiums to have been selected as a venue for the 2026 FIFA World Cup, hosting a total of six matches.
+BMO Field is one of just two Canadian stadiums lucky enough to have been selected as a venue for the upcoming 2026 World Cup.

-But what qualifies the ground as a World Cup-worthy venue?
-And who currently calls BMO Field home?
-Read on to find out…
+But why was the ground deemed worthy to host some of the world's most prestigious football matches, and who currently calls BMO Field home?
+Read on to find out!

 BMO Field selected as a venue for 2026 World Cup